Ravoldt/Qontex/README.md

 Common files:

-- `session.log`: Session start/stop events.
+- `session.log`: Session start and stop events.
-- `chat.log`: Twitch chat messages.
+- `chat.log`: Live or replayed chat messages.
 - `transcript.log`: Transcribed streamer audio.
 - `merged.json`: JSON-lines timeline of chat, transcript, and Gemini messages.
-- `answered_questions.json`: JSON-lines of questions answered by Gemini (when enabled).
+- `answered_questions.json`: Gemini answers when separate answer logging is enabled.
-- `collected_items.json`: JSON-lines item detection output when item processing is enabled.
+- `collected_items.json`: Item detection output when item processing is enabled.

+`merged.json` writes through a small buffer so chat and transcript entries can be sorted by timestamp before being appended.

 ## Dashboard Prototype

 `index.html` contains a static Twitch embed and chat-style UI mockup.
 It can be opened directly in a browser for layout testing.
-The WebSocket integration shown in the script block is a placeholder and is not currently wired to the Python runtime.
+The WebSocket code in the page is placeholder code and is not wired to the Python runtime.

 ## Notes

 - First run can take time because Whisper, Silero VAD, and the question classifier may download or load large models.
 - CPU execution is supported but expected to be slow.
-- `.env`, `.venv/`, `local.toml`, `logs/`, `video/`, `lore/`, and cache folders are ignored by Git.
+- `PROCESS_FAST` is safest for local offline transcription because it disables Gemini and frame capture.
 - Keep Twitch tokens and Gemini API keys out of source control.